 - 80% of accommodation costs, but not more than 35 euros per day;

-- the person makes a co-payment to the tourist accommodation in the amount of 20%;
+- the person pays the tourist accommodation 20% of the amount for both accommodation and catering;

 - the duration of accommodation is 14 days or otherwise specified in a doctor’s statement.
-Based on the doctor’s statement, it will be possible to extend the duration for another 14 days;
+Based on the doctor’s statement, the duration of the stay might be extended to another 14 days.

 How to apply for self-isolation or quarantine in a hotel?